 Thankfully, though, Chows love to please their master, and German Shepherds are as loyal as they come.
 This means that your family will always be safe when you have a Chow Shepherd around.

-You will want to make sure they’re well socialized, though, because Chow Shepherds can be overly protective at times, if they’re not socialized with other pets, kids, and family members.
+You will want to make sure they’re well socialised, though, because Chow Shepherds can be overly protective at times if they’re not socialised with other pets, kids, and family members.

 Labrashepherd